loopbackio/loopback.io/_includes/content/rm-options.md

       <td>description</td>
       <td>String or Array</td>
       <td>
         A text description of the argument.
-This is used by API documentation generators like Swagger.
+This is used by API documentation generators like OpenAPI (formerly Swagger).
         You can put long strings in an array if needed (see note above).
       </td>
     </tr>